-- (a) the fair market value of the consideration paid, - (b) the fair market value of the realty being transferred, or - (c) the fair market value for property tax purposes of the realty being transferred.
+value of the realty.
+For purposes of determining the fair market value of the realty, the taxpayer may use the true fair market value of the realty or the fair market value of the realty as determined for property tax purposes.